ambreenraheem/PythonEdge_Pro_online_course/04-class_python/python_dictionary.md

   for y in obj:
     print(y + ':', obj[y])
 ```
+**We will learn more about loops in the "Loop Chapter", how they work, and why it is important.**

 **8. Nested Dictionaries**\
 A dictionary can contain another dictionary inside it.